joaomcruz/challenge-qa-engineer-bravocare/README.md

 1 - Inside the file `cypress.config.js` we set the baseUrl.
 So that we don't have to keep repeating ourselves with long strings when trying to access the website we want to test. <strong>Do not touch that !</strong>

 2 - The only file that you can adjust to your needs is the `cypress.env.json` file.
-Although it's not a good practice versioning this file because it usually holds sensitive information/data , since it's only for a demonstration purpose, I chose to version it anyway, otherwise, I'd had to go through the creation of the file and each property inside the JSON inside the file.
+Although it's not a good practice versioning this file because it usually holds sensitive information/data, since it's only for a demonstration purpose, I chose to version it anyway, otherwise, I'd had to go through the creation of the file and each property inside the JSON inside the file.
 Explaining that with words/images could be a little tricky, so that's the reason behind it.
-Please <strong>DO NOT TOUCH</strong> the properties (they're in blue) of this file.
+Please <strong>DO NOT TOUCH</strong> the properties of this file (they're in green on Git Hub, they're in blue on the VSCode).
 You can change all the values you want, just don't touch the properties and pay attention to the type of the value (string/number).
 Some of the fields MUST BE numbers because of the validations that are going to happen.
 If you change that, the test may break.

 3 - This project uses POM (Page Object Modelling).
 This means that every page has a dedicated .js file that holds all the methods that are related to that specific